seedstack/website/content/docs/getting-started/project-types/index.md

         weight: 10
 ---

-SeedStack can be used to develop any type of project with almost any structure but several predefined types can be easily generated.
-Moreover, these predefined types guarantee you a clean organization of your code and good modularity so stick to them when possible.
+SeedStack can be used to develop any type of project with almost any structure but the reference distribution comes with several predefined project types that can be easily generated.
+These templates guarantee you a clean organization of your code and good modularity so stick to them when possible.

 * [Java Web applications](webapp) which are packaged as a WAR file,
 * [Batch jobs](batch) which are packaged as an executable JAR file,